NicolasMM-prog/holyhack2023/README.md

 This app can be expanded in unlimited ways.
 Some ideas include syncing between devices and sharing shopping lists, as well as creating a route to the supermarkets.
 The possibilities are endless, and this repository contains the most important parts to showcase the project.

+## Concluding notes

+We wanted to create an app which displays a live version of each supermarket's prices and products.
+Therefore, no product info is hardcoded as it is fetched from live websites.
+While this project still needs improvement, we managed to create a working prototype with no dummy data whatsoever.